Denial Code CO 4

 Resolution for Denial Code CO 4:

-• Modifier missing
+- Modifier missing

 Example:

 Chris suffered a severe crushing injury on his left upper leg.
-Two days after surgery, Dr James completed a dressing change under general anaesthesia.
+Two days after surgery, Dr James completed a dressing change under general anesthesia.
 Provider reported the claim with the procedure code 15852 and found Insurance denied the claim with denial code CO 4.

 15852 – LT